 The quick data for the past are not available.
 To model the situation of the prediction in real time we carried artificial errors to the catalog with learning material used for design of algorithm.
 The artificial errors were normally distributed.
-The parameter is the maximum value of error, it is equal to standard deviation multiplied by three.
+The parameter is the maximum value of errors, it is equal to standard deviation multiplied by three.
 The errors were carried to magnitudes and epicenters simultaneously.

 Five series of experiment were carried out, 10 experiments in series.
 The summary of experiments is presented in the table 5 and in figure 14.
-The basic algorithm is marked by asterisk.
-Dashed line marks its level of effectiveness.
-In the most of experiments effectiveness is higher than 0.35.
-The average effectiveness of prediction, obtained in the experiments, is better than 0.35 in all series.
+The basic variant is marked by asterisk.
+Dashed line marks its quality level.

+The average quality of prediction, obtained in the experiments, is better than 0.35 in all series.
 The result is far from random one even with maximal errors in the catalog.
 This fact shows the stability of algorithm to the errors in the data.
-The average effectiveness of prediction in the second series of experiment, when value of errors corresponds to the observed one for NEIC, is 0.4.
-This value shows the expected level of effectiveness in the prediction in advance
+The average quality of prediction in the second series of experiment, when value of errors corresponds to the observed one for NEIC, is 0.4.
+This value shows the expected level of quality in the prediction in advance